 I knew that fat and animal products were under debate as well as processed grains.

-I made up my mind, while sitting in the deli with my distended stomach, that I will focus on eating real food and avoid processed food.
+I made up my mind while sitting in the deli with my distended stomach that I will focus on eating clean and avoiding processed food.

 How Complicated is Getting Fit After 50?